 - Loud crowds, music, vendors, local pride

-- Cheaper and more “real” than most tourist nightlife activities
+- Cheaper and more “real” than a lot of nightlife activities

-Best if you’re staying in Santo Domingo or Santiago.
+- Perfect if you’re already staying in Santo Domingo or Santiago

 5) Other Holidays That Create “Big Weekends”

-These aren’t always full-on festivals, but they can change prices and crowd levels:
+These aren’t always full-on festivals, but they can change prices, crowd levels, and travel flow:

 - Independence season (late Feb): parades + major national energy